uwdata/perceptual-kernels/README.md

 ===================================================

-This repo contains the results and source code from our crowdsourced experiments to estimate kernels for color, shape, size and combinations thereof.
+This repo contains the results and source code from our crowdsourced experiments to estimate perceptual kernels for color, shape, size and combinations thereof.
+A perceptual kernel is a distance matrix derived from aggregate perceptual judgments.
-Here are the visual variables used in our study.
+Here are the visual variables for which we estimated perceptual kernels in our study.

 <img width="512" align="middle" src=https://github.com/uwdata/perceptual-kernels/blob/master/doc/imgs/allpalettes.svg?raw=true>